 Develop cutting-edge research for academia and business

-Provide consultancy services for businesses on data analytics
+Provide consultancy services and training for businesses on data analytics

 Spectra work on fixed term projects and on a consultancy basis.
 Please contact us to see how we can help.

 Case Study - Analytics Dashboards

 The hospitality industry produces large amounts of data on people's travel and interests.
 This is particulalry, true of Online Travel Agents such as Expedia and Booking.com who track hotel and flight prices in real time.
 This data is helping consumers find better accomdation at better prices but it is also helping hotels connect with their target customers and monitor their competition.

 We worked closely with Bloc, a small upscale travel hotel chain, to try to make sense of all their data by developing an Analytics Dashboard.
 The system monitors and analyses business metrics in real time and improves efficiency and productivity by automating report generation.